HoangPhuc-999/Sentiment-analysis/README.md

 - Visual Studio Code
 - Other packages (will be listed later in requirements.txt)

+## Tasks
+- Always check `Projects` to see incoming tasks and deadlines.
+- Work directly on this branch `main`.

 ## Group Assignment 1: [Sentiment Analysis](https://drive.google.com/file/d/11RxTukdQlI3vEg4vMixkn7epLKfuDhd6/view)
 - Interactive interface to analyze sentiment from Twitter's tweets.